-- Make smiles by saying please and thank you.
+- Say please and thank you.

 - Sit properly on the bench.

-- Only eat food from your own lunch.
+- Only eat food from your own lunch tray.

 - Be neat when you eat.

 - Raise your hand for permission to get out of your seat.

 - Use inside voices.

 - Sit quietly when the lights go out.

 - Place your garbage in the trashcan.

 - Save your running for outside.

-FIELD TRIPS GUIDELINES
+FIELD TRIP GUIDELINES